SalesforceLabs/ActionPlansV4/README.md

 - String `templateNameOrID` (required) Name is not unique, so ID is preferred
 - Id `relatedRecordID` (required) Must have a relationship field named the related record object name from Action Plan object
 - Integer `daysToActionPlanStart` (not required) Defaults to 0, the day the plan is created
+- String `actionPlanName` (not required) Give the Action Plan a custom name.
+If not specified, defaults to {Template Name} - {Parent Record Name}.

 # Share Your Templates and Discover Best Practices using Template Export and Template Import